 It was managed by the Young Men's Christian Association until 1946, when county officers took over.

-It became a YHA hostel in the Fifties, and when threatened with closure and demolition in the Noughties, it was rescued by the Glendale Gateway Trust who operate it today.
+It became a YHA hostel in the Fifties, and when threatened with closure and demolition in the Noughties, it was rescued by the Glendale Gateway Trust who operated it until March 2018.